 It took prominence in late 2017, when actress, Alyssa Milano tweeted #MeToo in response to predatory accusations against Harvey Weinstein and as many women shed light on their experience with high profile men in the entertainment industry and more.

 Effects on Workplaces Post “metoo”

-According to the Harris poll by careerarc, 76 percent of employed Americans agree that the social movement made a positive impact on how sexual harassment is addressed in the workplace.
+According to the Harris poll by Career Arc, 76 percent of American employees agree that the social movement made a positive impact on how sexual harassment is addressed in the workplace.

 74 percent of employed Americans say the movement has helped to decrease the occurrence of sexual harassment in the workplace.
 And 68 percent of employed Americans also say that the movement has made the workers more vocal and empowered them to report sexual harassment at work.

-While the numbers show that the impact of this movement has been fairly positive there’s still work that needs to be done o behalf of employees in the workspace.
+While the numbers show that the impact of this movement is fairly positive there’s still work that needs work on behalf of employees in the workspace.
 41 percent of employed Americans say their HR department takes sexual harassment in the workplace very seriously.